Aanthord/pubsub-amqp/README.md

 ## Overview

 This project implements a robust Publish-Subscribe (PubSub) service using AMQP (Advanced Message Queuing Protocol).
-It's designed to handle high-throughput message processing with features like distributed tracing, metrics collection, and data persistence across various storage systems.
+It's designed to handle high-throughput message processing with features like distributed tracing, metrics collection, and data persistence across various storage systems, with a focus on data integrity and traceability.

 ## Table of Contents